SEND Information Report 2022/23

 In addition, for students with SEND we regularly review progress towards outcomes, assessing whether the support and interventions that have been put in place have made a difference and what we need to do next.
 Where appropriate, we evaluate this progress against age-related expectations.

-When we run specialist intervention programmes for individuals or groups of students, we assess how successful they have been and use that information to decide on how best to run interventions in the future.
+When we run specialist intervention programmes for individuals or groups of students, we assess how successful they have been and use that information to decide on how best they are run in the future.

 How are students with SEND helped to access activities outside the classroom?